dmallubhotla/physicist_technology_blog/_posts/2018-10-04-tools-i-use.md

 [in a previous post]({% post_url 2018-10-04-introducing-this-blog %}) that having a one-step build was important.
 `make` is the tool that accomplishes that.

+It isn't a tool available on Windows by default, but I use Cygwin as a CLI, which gives me access to `make`.
+There are other great build automation tools out there; for projects primarily in a particular language like Python, Javascript or Java, there are specific build tools that are commonly used for those languages.
+I've found that `make` handles a large number of my typical use cases, so I use it fairly consistently.
+There are situations when being able to use the full power of something like Gradle is helpful, or so I assume, but none that I've ever run across in physics.
+If you're connecting multiple different languages together, like trying to use Mathematica to generate figures which then get included in a document by LaTeX, `make` really shines.

 The pros:
 * Once you have it set up properly, your life becomes much easier